nisheetpatel/research/src/site/notes/Serotonin summary.md

 	- Individual DRN5-HT neurons responded to diverse combinations of salient stimuli, with some preference for valence and sensory modality
 - [Cohen et al 2015](https://elifesciences.org/articles/6346)
 	- Serotonergic neurons signal reward and punishment (unsigned) on multiple timescales

-## Hypotheses

-- Here, we formalise this idea in the context of network models which perform unsupervised learning by learning to predict their inputs.
-This is an important non-RL class of models.
-- This is related to predictive coding and other ideas which are prominent models of how the brain, especially the cortex, performs general information process.

 ## Experiments